Blanchard's transsexualism typology: Anti-LGBT groups

-Feminists
+Gender-critical feminists

-Serano writes that trans-exclusionary or gender-critical feminists have embraced the idea of autogynephilia beginning in the 2000s.
+Serano writes that trans-exclusionary feminists have embraced the idea of autogynephilia beginning in the 2000s.
 One early proponent of autogynephilia was radical feminist Sheila Jeffreys.
 The concept has been used to imply that trans women are sexually deviant men.
 The concept of autogynephilia became popular on gender-critical websites such as 4thWaveNow, Mumsnet, and the Reddit community /r/GenderCritical.